 The MTA has not completed the process of evaluating the impact of GASB Statement No. 69, Government Combinations and Disposals of Government Operations.
 Statement No. 69 establishes accounting and financial reporting standards related to government combinations and disposals of government operations.
 Statement No. 69 requires the use of carrying values to measure the assets and liabilities in a government merger and requires measurements of assets acquired and liabilities assumed generally to be based upon their acquisition values.
 Statement No. 69 also provides guidance for transfers of operations that do not constitute entire legally separate entities and in which no significant consideration is exchanged.
 Statement No. 69 provides accounting and financial reporting guidance for disposals of government operations that have been transferred or sold.
 Statement No. 69 requires disclosures to be made about government combinations and disposals of government operations to enable financial statement users to evaluate the nature and financial effects of those transactions.
-The MTA has determined that GASB Statement No. 69 had no impact on the financial position, results of operations, and cash flows and therefore it is not applicable to its operation at the present time.
+The requirements of Statement No. 69 are effective for government combinations and disposals of government operations occurring in financial reporting periods beginning after December 15, 2013, and should be applied on a prospective basis.
+Earlier application is encouraged.

 The MTA has not completed the process of evaluating the impact of GASB Statement No. 70, Accounting and Financial Reporting for Nonexchange Financial Guarantees, requires a state or local government guarantor that offers a nonexchange financial guarantee to another organization or government to recognize a liability on its financial statements when it is more likely than not that the guarantor will be required to make a payment to the obligation holders under the agreement.
-Statement No.70 also requires, A government guarantor to consider qualitative factors when determining if a payment on its guarantee is more likely than not to be required.
+Statement No.70 also requires, a government guarantor to consider qualitative factors when determining if a payment on its guarantee is more likely than not to be required.
 Such factors may include whether the issuer of the guaranteed obligation is experiencing significant financial difficulty or initiating the process of entering into bankruptcy or financial reorganization.
 An issuer government that is required to repay a guarantor for guarantee payments made to continue to report a liability unless legally released.
 When a government is released, the government would recognize revenue as a result of being relieved of the obligation.
 A government guarantor or issuer to disclose information about the amounts and nature of nonexchange financial guarantees.
 The requirements of this Statement are effective for reporting periods beginning after June 15, 2013.
 Early application of the standard is encouraged.